2010s in fashion: Monochrome and minimalism

 Two women in Brazil wearing monochromatic evening outfits with sheer elements and streamlined silhouettes, 2014.

-By the mid-2010s, fashion trends in Europe, North America, and Australasia had shifted away from the bright neon hues and graphic layering popular earlier in the decade.
+By the mid-2010s, fashion trends shifted away from the bright neon hues and graphic layering popular earlier in the decade.
 Color palettes instead favored earth tones and muted pastels, such as blush pink, camel, olive, mauve, and various shades of gray.
 Clean lines and minimalist silhouettes rose in popularity, driven in part by Instagram's global promotion of "aesthetic" feeds and the growing cultural capital of brands like COS.
-Boxy outerwear, striped culottes, and structured crop tops gradually supplanted the peplum blouses and skater skirts that characterized the first half of the decade.
+Boxy outerwear, striped culottes, and tops with lace-up, V-neck, or cold-shoulder elements gradually supplanted the peplum blouses and skater skirts that characterized the first half of the decade.

-Monochrome dressing, especially black-and-white ensembles, became prominent both in streetwear and modestwear markets.
-Polka dots, grid prints, and simple geometric patterns gained popularity across East Asia, the Middle East, and Europe.
+Monochrome dressing, especially black-and-white ensembles, became prominent.
+Polka dots, grid prints, florals, and simple geometric patterns gained popularity across East Asia, the Middle East, and Europe.
 In the United Arab Emirates, Iran, and Turkey, designers offered monochromatic modestwear collections, such as Dolce and Gabbana's collection of black-and-white hijabs and abayas.

 Other monochromatic trends during this period included Edwardian-style high-necked blouses and lace maxi-dresses, tuxedo jackets with contrasting velvet or satin lapels, vests, and duster coats reflecting a shift in vintage revivalism from mid-century to early-20th century silhouettes.
 These changes reflected a broader artistic departure away from the layered maximalism popular early in the decade towards streamlined silhouettes and tonal dressing.

 Evolution of soft grunge and festival fashion

 Three women wearing grunge and streetwear inspired outfits with elements such as distressed jeans, combat boots, tied flannel, and bold lipstick, 2015.

 Both the festival fashion and soft grunge aesthetics of the early decade peaked in popularity by the middle of the decade thanks to social media.
 With soft grunge being associated with Tumblr and festival fashion or "boho chic" being associated with Instagram.

-While the early 2010s had embraced flower crowns and fringe vests, the mid-decade festival aesthetic shifted toward more refined, vintage-inspired pieces.
+The mid-decade festival aesthetic shifted toward more refined, vintage-inspired pieces.
 Boho styles incorporated influences from 1970s fashion, such as off-the-shoulder Bardot tops, "gypsy" blouses, and bell-bottom palazzo pants.
 Brands like Free People and Urban Outfitters continued to market “elevated bohemian” looks, blending retro silhouettes with contemporary neutrals.

-Statement jewelry, which dominated earlier in the decade, gave way to delicate necklaces, chokers, and pendant charms.
+Statement jewelry, which dominated earlier in the decade, began to give way to delicate necklaces, chokers, and pendant charms.
 1990s nostalgia appeared in unisex cuts and velvet or lace chokers.
 Small bucket bags and Herschel zip-up backpacks replaced cartoon-themed totes and logo handbags of the early decade.